-One of largest dinosaurs to have walked the face of the Earth was the Stegosaurus.
+The Stegosaurus was one of largest dinosaurs to have walked the face of the Earth.
 It was a large, plant-eating dinosaur that lived during the late Jurassic Period, roughly about 150.8 million years ago.
 It was about the size of a bus and carried two rows of bony plates along its back making it appear bigger than it actually was!
 One would naturally associate its size with dominance and intelligence, but how right would that assumption be?
 This post puts the Stegosaurus in the limelight, highlighting everything we know about these spiky critters.

 - Stegosaurus essentially translates to ‘roof lizard’ which comes from the way its back plates were arranged.